Michel Branamour Menard

 - Michel Branamour Menard and Rebecca Mary Fluker appeared in the US federal census of 1 June 1850 in Galveston, Texas.
 Other members of the household included Helen Campbell Bass, Clara C. Bass and Michel Doswell Menard.
 The household actually was enumerated on 16 April 1851.
 It appears that the enumerator ignored the "as of 1 June 1860" instruction, and included young Doswell, aged 3 months.

 - He was president of a city company, according to the 1850 census.

 - His wife Rebecca Mary Fluker became a widow at his death.

 - Michel Branamour Menard died on 2 September 1856 at age 50 in Galveston, Texas.

-- He was buried at the Old Catholic Cemetery in Galveston, Texas.
+- He was interred at the Old Catholic Cemetery, Galveston, Texas.